-In this article, you will learn about the Stein's Algorithm to find GCD in C++ with its algorithm and examples.
+In this guide, you will explore Stein's Algorithm for calculating the Greatest Common Divisor (GCD) in C++ along with its implementation and illustrative instances.

 What is the Stein's Algorithm?